New synagogue Mainz

 How long should I spend visiting?

-A visit typically lasts around 1-2 hours, allowing time to explore the synagogue and engage with its significance.
+A visit typically requires about one to two hours to fully appreciate the synagogue and its significance.

 Is photography allowed?